DanielLChang/AlarmClock/README.md

 # Alarm Clock

-This simple web application is written using vanilla Javascript.
+This simple web application is written using vanilla Javascript (ES6).
 The application showcases a 12 HR format clock (in en-US).
 Users are able to set multiple alarms and are alerted when an alarm time is met.

 ## Live Page